Rating: PG-13 to start, for violence (non-sexual) and language.

 Disclaimer: I don’t own the Guiding Light characters, they belong to CBS and Proctor and Gamble.

 Summary: This is set in the spring of 2009.
-I’ve taking some liberties with the storyline, mainly Natalia never slept with Frank, hence no engagement etc. So our girls have been just continuing forward raising Emma and getting closer to each other though they are still technically just friends, but that may change… This is a hurt/comfort story so they are headed on a rough ride.
+I’ve taking some liberties with the storyline, mainly Natalia never slept with Frank, hence no engagement etc. So our girls have been just continuing forward raising Emma and getting closer to each other though they are still technically just friends, but that will change… This is a hurt/comfort story so they are headed on a rough ride.

 Author’s Note: This is my first fan fiction so please be gentle.
 This would not have been possible if not for the persistent nudging and awesome editing of my beta/great friend croftlara.
 Comments are welcome.